le-chartreux/modern-python/project/configuration.md

 In 2016, [PEP 518](https://peps.python.org/pep-0518/) was introduced, which specified that the configuration of Python projects should be contained in a unified file named `pyproject.toml`.
 This chapter explains how to set up a project with a `pyproject.toml` file.

-To set up a project with a `pyproject.toml` file, you will need to create a file with the following structure:
+To set up a project with a `pyproject.toml` file, you will need to create a file at the root of your project with the following structure:

 ```toml
 [project]